This Association shall be known as the Delaware Valley Veterans Consortium (hereafter named DVVC).

 When a vacancy exists, the EC shall elect a member of the DVVC to fill the vacant office for the balance of the term for which the former officer had been chosen.
-If an EC’s MO withdraws its membership from the DVVC, then the officer must resign from his or her position on the EC.
+If an EC’s organization (either MO or SO) withdraws its membership from the DVVC, then the officer must resign from his or her position on the EC.
 (See Section Twelve)

 The DVVC shall hold at least four quarterly meetings each year.
 No quorum shall be necessary.
 However, to decide on policy or governing issues the required quorum will be 51% of the membership in good standing.
 The EC shall hold meetings at least once per month on a day to be agreed upon within the EC.
 The quorum for an Executive Committee meeting will be a simple majority of the officers.

 The DVVC will have four standing committees: Membership, Programming, Marketing/Social Media and Website Management.
 Each member of the EC shall chair or co-chair one of the standing committees which will be made up from representatives of the MO and SO.
 The Chair shall appoint special committees and their chairs as necessary.